-With a typical home range of only a few square metres and population densities that can exceed 2,500 individuals per hectare, the eastern red-backed salamander is often the most abundant vertebrate on the landscape.
+With a typical home range of only a few square metres and population densities that can exceed 2,500 individuals per hectare, the eastern red-backed salamander (Plethodon cinereus) is often the most abundant vertebrate on the landscape.

 This small and slender salamander has two different colour phases.
 The more typical is black or dark grey with a broad, straight-edged stripe down the back from head to tail.
 This stripe is usually red or brownish orange but may be yellow, pink or grey.
 A leadback phase also occurs, in which the salamander is solid black or dark grey.
 In both phases, this salamander has black and white mottling on the belly and lower sides.

 The northern dusky salamander can look similar to this species but always has a light line that runs diagonally from the eye to the jaw.
 In the northern two-lined salamander, the stripe down its back has a conspicuous dark outline.
 Blue-spotted and Jefferson salamanders can be distinguished from leadbacks by their blue spotting and stouter bodies.
 Four-toed salamanders have four toes, instead of five, on the hind feet and a white underside with black spots.

 The eastern red-backed salamander is most commonly observed in deciduous or mixed forests but may also be found in cool, moist white pine or hemlock forests.
 The species is restricted to mature woodlands with lots of fallen logs, coarse woody debris and leaf litter.
 This salamander may hide underground on hot, dry days.
 It usually hibernates underground but may also overwinter in small mammal dens or even ant mounds.

 View an interactive map of the known ranges of eastern red-backed salamanders in Ontario.